Rahul65911/Life-Improver/backend/README.md

-# Life Improver - Backend
+# Shokunin - Backend

-This is the backend for the Life Improver application, a daily task tracker and challenge app.
+This is the backend for the Shokunin application, a daily task tracker and challenge app.
 It's built with Node.js, Express, and Supabase.

 ## Features